ranbirseth/uber/README.md

     ```sh
     cd Frontend/Uber-Frontend
     ```
 2. Install the dependencies:
     ```sh
     npm install
     ```
 3. Start the development server:
     ```sh
     npm run dev
     ```

+Note: Make sure you run these commands in the `Uber-Frontend` folder, as that's where package.json is located.

 ## License

 This project is licensed under the MIT License.